Open for Business

 Home Visit Service

-We are still offering our home visit service to customers but with the following precautions: Our Rep will wear a mask and we ask that you also do so.
+Where government guidelines allow home visits, our Rep will wear a mask and we ask that you also do so.
 Where possible, consultations should take place outdoors, ie in the garden.
 Where this is not an option, we ask that seating is arranged in a way that social distancing can be observed.
 We also ask that the number of customers present at the meeting is kept to a minimum.

 It is often the case that a couple will want to be interred in the same place.
 When this is the case we will lay out the lettering, designs and photos on your chosen memorial so that it leaves space for an additional inscription of similar size.
 A book memorial or triple heart is a great way to achieve this.